-- · collaborators have significant discretion in determining the efforts and resources that they will apply to these collaborations; - · reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party, including the misappropriation of our proprietary information, trade secrets and know-how; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; and - disruptions to the operations of our manufacturers or suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier or a catastrophic event affecting our manufacturers or suppliers.
+- · reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party, including the misappropriation of our proprietary information, trade secrets and know-how; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; and disruptions to the operations of our manufacturers or suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier or a catastrophic event affecting our manufacturers or suppliers.

-Third-party manufacturers may not be able to comply with current good manufacturing practices, or cGMP, regulations or similar regulatory requirements outside the United States.
+Third-party manufacturers may not be able to comply with current good manufacturing practices ("cGMP"), regulations or similar regulatory requirements outside the United States.
 Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or products, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our products and harm our business and results of operations.